Restore Your Oral Health

 Your Health and Comfort is a Priority

 A tooth extraction may be necessary from a variety of causes.
 Often, tooth extractions can help alleviate pain and discomfort.
 Some causes of tooth extractions include, severe tooth decay, jaw deterioration, or dental trauma.
 Additionally, a wisdom tooth may need to be extracted that is not decayed.

-Tooth extractions can help alleviate the pain and discomfort that comes with ailments such as overcrowded mouths, severe tooth decay, or jaw deterioration.
-Dr. Randy Green and Dr. Jeffrey Gregson use the latest dental technologies at their Metairie office to provide optimal comfort and efficiency during your treatment.
+We use the most advanced dental technologies at our Metairie dental office to provide optimal comfort and efficiency during your treatment.
 Dr. Gregson has had extensive training in oral surgery, taking a particular interest in extractions.
-In addition to removing one or more teeth, we can also provide high quality restorations when replacements are required following an extraction
+In addition to removing one or more teeth, our dentists provide high-quality dental restorations when replacements are required following an extraction.

-- One of your teeth is decayed beyond repair
+- One of your teeth is decayed beyond restoration.

 The tooth extraction procedure varies slightly depending on whether the tooth is fully erupted or is partially or fully impacted.
 An impacted tooth is one that never erupts through the surface of the gums.
 Damaged, decayed, and infected teeth are generally not impacted.
 This makes the extraction process less invasive.